 Inahara: Earlier this year, I provided brownies for an O.N.E. fundraising event (Fighting for Civil Rights, The Japanese American LGBTQ Experience, Day of Remembrance with George Takei).
-Brownie Me will also be providing a donation of brownies for an upcoming fundraising event for O.N.E. (annual banquet on June 18, in Portland).
-In addition, I have donated brownies to the Jewish Federation of Greater Portland, and am also participating in my son's high school auction with a brownie donation for the band fundraiser, which is tonight!
+Brownie Me will also be providing a donation of brownies for an upcoming fundraising event for O.N.E. (annual banquet on June 18. in Portland).
+In addition.
+I have donated brownies to the Jewish Federation of Greater Portland, and am also participating in my son's high school auction with a brownie donation for the band fundraiser, which is tonight!

 What characteristics do all great pastry chefs share?
 Inahara: I think great pastry chefs

 are perfectionists.
 Creating great

-pastry requires patience and great attention to detail, from the simplest of desserts to the most elaborate
+pastry requires patience and great attention to detail, from the simplest of desserts to the most elaborate.

 Tell us something about yourself that no one else knows.

 Inahara: When people know my background, they often say they are afraid of cooking for me, and I really hate that.
 If I am invited somewhere, I just want to relax and have a good time.
 I don't need a five-course meal.
-I am fine with a tomato salad for dinner, and a cook ie for dessert!
+I am fine with a tomato salad for dinner, and a cookie for dessert!

 On the web: www.brownieme.net

 'I was fortunate

 enough to meet

 the legendary

 Julia Child in

 my career.'

 Lavender Sables

-Ingredients

-1 cube of softened butter (unsalted) 50 g. sugar 1 egg yolk 1 tablespoon culinary lavender (add more or less to taste) 125 g. flour
+(unsalted) 50 g. sugar 1 egg yolk (add more or less to taste) 125 q. flour

 Directions

-Cream the butter with the sugar.
+Cream the butter with

+Add lavender, and flour, and mix just until flour is

+Chill for an hour or more.